abalone23/hcbtn/proposal.md

 # Health Care Classification Proposal
 ## Objective
 Health care insurance can be found in both the public and private marketplace and due to financial constraints some Americans are uninsured as well.
 Lack of health insurance results in worse preventive care and services for major health conditions and chronic diseases.
-By using a classification model on a sample US population from 2017 I propose to analyze which demographic chracteristics result in Americans having public, private or no health insurance.
+By using a classification model on a sample US population from 2017 I propose to analyze which demographic characteristics result in Americans having public, private or no health insurance.

 ## Data
 - [American Community Surveys (ACS)](https://usa.ipums.org/usa/)